variint/variint.github.io/wiki/_sources/dl_basics.md

 ### Grokking
 Grokking refers to the phenomenon of deep networks exhibiting a dramatic increase in test accuracy when training past the point where training accuracy is 100% - https://arxiv.org/pdf/2212.13881.pdf

+## Bias

+### Inductive bias
+Inductive bias refers to the set of assumptions that a model makes to predict outputs for inputs it has never seen.

 ## References
 ```{bibliography}